On an extremization problem concerning Fourier coefficients: Introduction

 where $*$ denotes convolution of functions and there are $q/2$ factors $\one_E$ in the convolution.
 No similar elimination of the Fourier transform is available for any other exponent in $(2,\infty)$.

-The Riesz-Sobolev inequality implies that among all sets $E$ of specified measure, the quantity $\norm{\onee*\onee*\cdots*\onee}_2^2$ is maximized by balls.
-Therefore balls are among the maximizers $\norm{\widehat{\one_E}}_q/|E|^{1/q'}$ for these particular exponents.
+The Riesz-Sobolev inequality implies that among all sets $E$ of specified measure, the quantity $\norm{\onee*\onee*\cdots*\onee}_2^2$ is maximized by balls, and hence, by the affine invariance discussed below, by arbitrary ellipsoids.
+Therefore ellipsoids are among the maximizers $\norm{\widehat{\one_E}}_q/|E|^{1/q'}$ for these particular exponents.
 This reduction leads to a complete answer to our question for these same exponents, through work of Burchard \cite{burchard}, who has shown that $\norm{\onee*\onee*\cdots*\onee}_2^2$ is maximized, among all sets $E$ of specified Lebesgue measure, only by ellipsoids.

 It is natural to ask: Might ellipsoids be extremizers for other exponents, perhaps for all exponents in $(2,\infty)$?
 There are grounds for caution.
 Indeed, for typical exponents the mapping $f\mapsto \norm{\widehat{f}}_q$ lacks at least two important monotonicity properties that hold for $q\in\{4,6,8,\dots\}$.
 Let $q\ge 2$, and for the sake of simplicity of the statements consider only functions in $L^1\cap L^2$.
 Then: